hashicorp/terraform-provider-google/website/docs/r/google_organization_iam_policy.md

    The safest alternative is to use multiple `google_organization_iam_binding` resources.
 It is easy to use this resource to remove your own access to an organization, which will require a call to Google Support to have fixed, and can take multiple days to resolve.
+If you do use this resource, the best way to be sure that you are not making dangerous changes is to start by importing your existing policy, and examining the diff very closely.

 ~> **Note:** This resource __must not__ be used in conjunction with `google_organization_iam_member` or `google_organization_iam_binding`